tiagosiebler/bybit-api/README.md

 - [src](./src) - the whole connector written in typescript
 - [lib](./lib) - the javascript version of the project (compiled from typescript).
 This should not be edited directly, as it will be overwritten with each release.
 - [dist](./dist) - the packed bundle of the project for use in browser environments.
+- [examples](./examples) - some implementation examples & demonstrations.
+Contributions are welcome!

 ---